Some athletes use the term “choking” to describe athletes who crumble under pressure.

 The problem is not about kids’ ability to perform.
 It’s about performing under pressure.
 For chokers, pressure becomes overwhelming and interferes with performing in the moment.

-Just as problematic is kids “labeling” themselves as “chokers.”
+When kids label themselves as “chokers.”

 Truth is, even the best basketball players have missed free throws late in a game.
 Most baseball pitchers have had innings when everything seemed to unravel.